Herringbone Flooring: The Complete UK Buyer’s Guide

 Herringbone takes longer to install than a standard plank layout.
 The pattern requires more cuts, more precision, and careful planning of the starting point to ensure the zigzag runs symmetrically across the room.
 For a professional fitter, a standard living room in herringbone takes roughly 50% longer than the same room in straight planks.

-Click-fit herringbone (like Nordikka Bodo SPC) is faster to install than glue-down because there’s no adhesive curing time and the click mechanism guides alignment.
+Click-fit herringbone (like Nordikka Bodo SPC) is faster to install than glue-down because there is no adhesive curing time and the click mechanism guides alignment.
 Glue-down herringbone requires more skill and a perfectly prepared subfloor.

 For detailed installation advice, read our LVT installation guide or engineered wood installation guide.